-We’re reminded almost daily about the great opportunities and possibilities the Internet of Things bring to the table.
+We’re reminded almost daily about the great opportunities and possibilities the Internet of Things brings to the table.
 From railroad sensors that help prevent catastrophes to smartwatches that help us stay fit, more than 150 IoT devices get connected to the internet every second.
-But the data generated from IoT devices is only valuable if users can effectively analyze it, and performing that analysis presents its own set of challenges related to security, variety and volume.
+But the data generated from IoT devices is only valuable if users can effectively analyze it, and performing that analysis presents its own set of challenges related to security, variety, and volume.

 Data generated by IoT ecosystems will always be at risk – as the number of connected devices increases in organizations, it becomes more difficult for companies to keep security threats at bay.

 Also, each connected device will create its own type of data.
 Getting value from it through traditional analytics encompasses a challenge on its own since most BI tools in the market have been designed to process structured data or to analyze data blanketed by proprietary semantic layers.

 While implementing semantics on top of data is important, it has the potential to generate data chaos – each team within an organization will have different business interpretations of the same data, forcing analysts to spend more time reconciling results from different tools than gaining insights from their data.

 Additionally, storing the massive amount of data generated by IoT devices calls for flexible and scalable cloud object stores.
 While object storage is a compelling solution due to its minimal cost, it’s not something that BI tools can easily connect to.
 As a result, many companies aren’t properly harnessing this data.
 Companies looking to unleash the value of IoT data need to take a holistic approach to act upon the opportunities that IoT brings across the entire business, as part of a transformation that relies fundamentally on analytics.

 Regardless of the nature of the industry, to fully unleash the value of IoT data, companies need to develop operations around the following elements: